 Test Your Site

 As all browsers read, interpret and display code differently, testing your website time and again is the only way to spot and rectify errors.
 Though it is isn’t possible to test a site on each and every browser out there, it is important to test it on at least the major ones to ensure that all content on the webpage is viewable.
+Using testing tools make it possible to test your website on multiple browsers, so it is important to research possible testing software.
 Install multiple browsers on your computer (and mobile devices) and preview your web design on all of them periodically while you in the process of designing.
 Cross-browser testing helps you verify your design, make the necessary adjustments and give it the necessary fine tuning.
 There are various online tools available for browser compatibility testing.

 Eliminate Irrelevant Tags